damjan911/CompanyApp/README.md

 ## CompanyApp.Domain

  We will start with Domain Models first.
 In the First Class Library we have two Folders.
 The first one is for Enums which are part of the Domain Models and the second one are basically the Models which we are working on.
  In our Application we have three Domain Models and one Abstract Class called BaseEntity. <ins> That's are :  **Company**, **Contact** *and* **Country** </ins> and they are in a Relationship each other.

-### Here are the relationships between the Book, Author, and Customer entities:
+### Here are the relationships between the Company, Contact, and Country entities:

  1. Company and Contact Relationship:

  The relationship between a "Company" and a "Contact" is typically a "One-to-Many" relationship.
 This means that one company can have multiple contacts associated with it, but each contact is associated with only one company.

 ```
   public class Company : BaseEntity